RamEio/ramy-eid-portfolio/project_agents/counselor.md

 - Shares summaries of what has been delivered, what is being validated, and what the next steps are.
 - Requests your feedback or validation when needed.
 - Documents all actions and decisions in the centralized project log.
-- **Scribe Integration:** The Scribe agent automatically documents all changes, decisions, and events, providing the Counselor with comprehensive historical context and change tracking capabilities.
+- **Scribe Integration:** The Scribe agent automatically documents all changes, decisions, and events, serving as the Counselor's external memory system for comprehensive historical context and change tracking capabilities.

+### 7.5. **Intelligent Decision-Making Process**

+**Pattern-Based Consultation Decisions:**
+The Counselor analyzes Scribe documentation to make intelligent consultation decisions:

+**Consultation Required Indicators:**
+- **"Multiple changes detected in [feature] - Consultation with Product Manager needed"**
+- **"Cross-agent conflict identified - Strategic validation required"**
+- **"Scope boundary approaching - Product Manager consultation initiated"**
+- **"Strategic drift detected - Consultation with Product Manager for alignment"**
+- **"Quality degradation pattern - Strategic review needed"**

+**No Consultation Required Indicators:**
+- **"Single feature refinement within scope - No consultation needed"**
+- **"Technical optimization without strategic impact - Proceeding with validation"**
+- **"Bug fix within established parameters - No strategic consultation required"**
+- **"Documentation update - Proceeding without consultation"**
+- **"Performance enhancement within architecture - No consultation needed"**

+**Intelligent Analysis Process:**
+1. **Pattern Recognition:** Counselor analyzes Scribe notes for concerning patterns
+2. **Risk Assessment:** Evaluates strategic impact and risk level of changes
+3. **Threshold Evaluation:** Determines if changes exceed consultation thresholds
+4. **Decision Communication:** Clearly indicates consultation decision and rationale
+5. **Action Execution:** Proceeds with appropriate validation or consultation

 ### 8. **Centralized Documentation**